Nigeria 2 Vs Atletico 3: Full match report

 The Super Eagles B dominance waned in the second half as Atletico Madrid controlled the game and it was an easy finish for Torres who was left unmarked in the box to head in a corner to put the boys from Spain in the lead.

-Atletico took things easy, had the game in control before Musa Mohammed, stole the show, dribbling an Atletico Madrid defender four times before tapping into the net for a simple finish.
+Atletico took things easy, had the game in control before Usman Mohammed, stole the show, dribbling an Atletico Madrid defender four times before tapping into the net for a simple finish.

-In a game with some of the most popular footballers in the world, it was a defender who plays at Lokomotiv Plovdiv in Bulgaria that got what will be the most matched moment of the game.
+In a game with some of the most popular footballers in the world, it was a defender who plays at Sarpsborg 08 in Norway that got what will be the most matched moment of the game.

 Simeone was clearly hurt on the touchline but his boys recovered well as Borga Garcia Moreno scored in the 85th minute to wrap up the game.